-Located among a cluster of rowhomes across from Camden Yards, the classic sports bar offers great happy hour specials and plenty of TVs to watch the game.
+Located among a cluster of rowhomes across from Camden Yards, Pickles Pub offers great happy hour specials and plenty of TVs to watch the game.
 Try the crab patty, a burger topped with crab dip, and pair it with some crabby fries and a Natty Boh for a classic Bawlmer meal.
 True to its name, the bar serves beer-battered pickles served over tortilla chips.

 Pratt Street Ale House

 Just down the street from Camden Yards in a converted brick rowhome, Pratt Street Ale House serves an impressive collection of English-style craft brews made off-site at Oliver Brewing Co.
 Sit outside to catch O’s fans on their way to the game and get your crustacean fix with a crab pretzel, crab mac and cheese or flatbread pizza with crab.